Evaluating the Impact of the Cheshire East Emotionally Healthy Schools Pilot Project

 The study showed: 1) an increased level of knowledge and confidence in staff and pupils in relation to seeking and providing support for emotional wellbeing issues; 2) improved wellbeing outcomes for pupils receiving targeted support; 3) a decrease in referrals to specialist Child and Adolescent Mental Health Services.

-The results identified elements of the project that had contributed to improvement outcomes was used to secure additional Public Health England (PHE) funding to refine and roll-out the programme across all schools within the locality.
-Knowledge gained from the study in respect of data collection instruments and analysis methods for evaluation of whole-school projects havebeen used to support other education authorities to evaluate their EHS implementation plans.
-The findings have been published and disseminated in 3 national conferences and events and submitted to PHE, contributing to wider understanding of how to develop the Government’s agenda for whole-school approaches to supporting emotional health and wellbeing in schools.
+The results identified elements of the project that had contributed to improvement outcomes was used to secure additional Public Health England (PHE) funding to refine and roll out the programme across all schools within the locality.
+Knowledge gained from the study in respect of data collection instruments and analysis methods for evaluation of whole-school projects have been used to support other education authorities to evaluate their EHS implementation plans.
+The findings have been published and disseminated in 3 national conferences and events and submitted to PHE, contributing to a wider understanding of how to develop the Government’s agenda for whole-school approaches to supporting emotional health and wellbeing in schools.